 Causes of secondary pulseless electrical activity include the famous "5 Hs and 5 Ts."
 These are as follows:

-The incidence of pulseless electrical activity is different among different United States patient populations.
+The incidence of pulseless electrical activity varies among different United States patient populations.
 It accounts for approximately 20% of sudden cardiac deaths outside of the hospital setting.

-Pulseless electrical activity occurs when an insult involving CVS, GIT, or the respiratory system results in the inability of the cardiac muscle to generate adequate force in response to electrical depolarization.
+Pulseless electrical activity occurs when an insult involving the cardiovascular, gastrointestinal or the respiratory system results in the inability of the cardiac muscle to generate adequate force in response to electrical depolarization.
 This adverse event decreases cardiac contractility, and the situation gets severe by potential acidosis, hypoxia, and worsening vagal tone.
 More compromise of the inotropic state of the cardiac muscle leads to insufficient mechanical activity, despite the presence of electrical activity.
 It causes degeneration of cardiac rhythm, and eventually, death follows.